samuelhbne/server-xray/README.md

 1. Assume to read TLS cert from /home/ubuntu/cert/mydomain.duckdns.org/fullchain.cer
 2. Assume to read private key from  /home/ubuntu/cert/mydomain.duckdns.org/mydomain.duckdns.org.key
-3. Assume mydomain.duckdns.org has been resolved to the current server
+3. Assume domain0.duckdns.org and domain1.duckdns.org has been resolved to the current server
 4. Run Vless+TCP+PLAN+gRPC service on port 55443, location /svc0
 5. Run Vless+TCP+PLAN+WebSocket service on port 53443, location /ws1
 6. Run Trojan+TCP+PLAN+WebSocket service on port 51443, location /ws2
-7. Run nginx on port 443 as a TLS front with the given cert, proxy all 3 services with 3 different locations
+7. Run nginx on port 443 as a TLS front with the given certs for 2 domains, proxy 3 services with 3 locations
 8. Only port 443 will be available for access from internet

 ```shell